 Our Home Equity Gold is not for everyone, but as long as you understand the product structure and features, it may offer a great solution for your financial needs.
 If you have other questions about this product, we encourage you to contact us.
 We’ll be glad to answer any of your questions!

 * Rate for the Gold Home Equity Line-of-Credit is based on The Wall Street Journal Prime.
 Rate adjusted monthly.
-The Classic Home Equity Line-of-Credit is based on The Wall Street Journal Prime minus 0.50%.
-Rate adjusted monthly.
-Other conditions may apply.
+The Gold Home Equity Line-of-Credit is subject to a floor of 3.50% APR.

 ‡ Variable rate is based on The Wall Street Journal Prime.
 Rate adjusted monthly.

-† The Smart Choice Home Equity Loan and the HELOC must be secured by the owner-occupied primary residence and is available in DC, DE, MD, NJ, PA and VA.
+† The Smart Choice Home Equity Loan and the HELOC must be secured by the owner-occupied primary residence.
 Homeowner’s insurance is required.
 All loans are subject to credit approval.

 ^ Consult with your tax advisor regarding the deductibility of interest and charges.
 The interest on the portion of the loan that is greater than the fair market value of the dwelling is not tax deductible for Federal income tax purposes.
 Other conditions apply.